-Moleskin is an easy fix for preventing blisters.
-The heavy cotton, which features an adhesive on the back, can easily be cut and molded to fit areas on the foot that tend to painfully rub against shoes (like around the toes and back of the heel).
-Plus, it’s more durable than standard bandaids, which tend to bunch or fall off completely after a few hours of walking.
+A thin but heavy cotton with an adhesive on the back, moleskin can be cut and molded to fit areas on the foot (like around the toes and back of the heel) that are most prone to friction from shoes.
+As an added benefit, moleskin tends to be more durable than standard adhesive bandages, so it shouldn’t bunch up or fall off after just a few hours on your feet.

 Use Heel Pads for Shoes That Are Too Big

 It can be difficult to find that Cinderella pair of heels.
-Fit often varies between brands, and if you’re right at the cusp, it’s not uncommon to find a pair you love that isn’t available in half sizes.
-But all hope is not lost if you’ve purchased a pair that slightly gaps at the heel.
-Handy heel pads will help fill that space to keep your foot from sliding forward.
-Plus, they’ll act as an extra barrier against friction that can cause painful blisters.
+Fit often varies between brands, and not all carry half sizes for shoppers who need them.
+But if you ended up buying a slightly-too-big pair that you couldn’t live without, heel pads can help fill in gaps at the back of the shoe to keep your foot from sliding forward.
+Plus, they’ll create an extra barrier against friction that can cause blisters.

 Alleviate Pain With Foot Spray

-While this product may seem too good to be true, it’s actually a sworn celebrity and FN editor secret weapon.
-Called Still Standing Foot Spray, it’s made with a range of herbal anti-inflammatory and pain reliever remedies to provide comfort for up to six hours after a few quick sprays.
-It’s non-greasy, dries fast and can be used with bare feet or stockings.
+While this product may seem too good to be true, it’s actually a sworn celebrity- and FN-editor secret weapon.
+Called Still Standing Foot Spray, it’s made with a range of herbal anti-inflammatory remedies to provide comfort for up to six hours after a few quick sprays.
+It’s also non-greasy, dries fast and can be used with bare feet or stockings.

 Add Stability to Pairs With High Heel Protectors